How to open a GP surgery

 One of the CQC’s fundamental standards requires practices to ensure any complaints are appropriately investigated and appropriate action taken is taken in response, so you’ll need to set up a complaints policy.

-Managing your finances
+Managing your finances with a separate business bank account

 To return to our earlier point, setting up your own surgery means becoming a business owner, and a big part of that is making sure your books are balanced.

 You can do this before you start with a financial forecast.
+Consider the role of private medical insurance policies in your income, as many patients may use these to cover their costs.

 Estimate as best you can the cost of your premises, tax, and any staff you hire, as well as your own salary, and compare that total to the income you expect to get from client fees.
 Does your income cover your expenditure?